 To achieve our vision, we have a number of Success Criteria, Objectives and Indicators (Appendix 1).
-SEC funds three different types of project; Prestudies, Research projects <2 years and Research projects >2 years.
+SEC funds three different types of projects; Pre-studies, Research projects <2 years and Research projects ≥2 years.
 These projects must contribute in various ways to achieving our objectives according to the specifications below.
-Max pages excluding first page, CV and annex.
+Maximal number of pages is indicated, excluding first page, CV and annex.
+Applicants have the possibility to include one appendix (max 3 pages) with images and tables, supporting the project description.